Canadian Maritimes & St. Lawrence Seaway

 The pastoral Prince Edward Island is known for its world famous lush golf courses and sandy beaches.
 Explore Green Gables, an old farmhouse immortalized in Lucy Maud Montgomery’s cherished 1908 novel, Anne of Green Gables, high among the list of favorite places to visit.
 The true architectural jewel of downtown Charlottetown is the majestic St. Dunstan’s Basilica.
 Adorned by three copper spires visible virtually anywhere in the city, the church adds to the Victorian splendor of the downtown core.

-Green Gables is one of the most notable literary landmarks in Canada.
-The Green Gables farm and its surroundings are the settings for the popular Anne of Green Gables novels by Lucy Maud Montgomery.
+On the way to the Green Gables Farm, enjoy the beautiful scenery of Prince Edward Island while listening to your knowledgeable tour guide explain the Island’s unique culture and heritage.
+The Green Gables Farm and its surroundings are the settings for the popular Anne of Green Gables novels by Lucy Maud Montgomery and one of the most notable literary landmarks in Canada..
 Both those who are familiar with the books and who are not will enjoy exploring and learning the history of this circa-19th-century farmhouse.
-On the way to this National Historic Site, enjoy the beautiful scenery of Prince Edward Island while listening to your knowledgeable tour guide explain the Island’s unique culture and heritage.

 Historic Charlottetown Walking Exploration